strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.cruisecontrol.CruiseControlST.md

 ## testCruiseControlWithSingleNodeKafka

-**Description:** Test verifying that Cruise Control cannot be deployed with a Kafka cluster that has only one broker and ensuring that increasing the broker count resolves the configuration error.
+**Description:** Test verifying that Cruise Control cannot be deployed with a Kafka cluster that has only one broker and ensure that increasing the broker count resolves the configuration error.

 **Steps:**